awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 ## InfluxDB v3 Ingestion

-A script, `./app/influxdb_v3_ingestion.py`, is provided that ingests data to Timestream for InfluxDB v3.
+A script, `./app/influxdb_v3_ingestion.py`, is provided that ingests data to Timestream for InfluxDB v2 or v3.
 This script is useful if you have already backed up your InfluxDB v2 data.
 The ingestion script is tailored to be used by the end-to-end migration script, and expects data to be organized in a specific way.
 To organize data the way that the ingestion script expects, you can backup, extract InfluxDB v2 data, and convert InfluxDB v2 data to line protocol using the following commands:
 ```shell
 # Required input values.
 INFLUXDB_V2_HOST=<InfluxDB v2 host>